Rust Belt Femme (pre-order)

-Raechel Anne Jolie’s early life in Valley View, Ohio was full of all the signifiers: race cars, Budweiser-drinking men, men covered in car grease, and women who loved them.
-This crass neighborhood family and the lawns full of broken-down cars, giggling children, and old tires were her happy home for four years.
-Then, one night, her father came home from his third-shift job, took the garbage out to the curb of our dark, rural street and was hit by a drunk driver speeding home after a night at Tinky’s Tavern.
-Life, of course, was never the same, and this is where this story begins.
+Raechel Anne Jolie’s early life in a working-class Cleveland exurb was full of race cars, Budweiser-drinking men covered in car grease, and the women who loved them.
+After her father came home from his third-shift job, took the garbage out to the curb and was hit by a drunk driver, her life changed.

 Raechel and her mother struggled for money: they were evicted, went days without utilities, and took their trauma out on one another.
 Raechel escaped to the progressive suburbs of Cleveland Heights, leaving the tractors and ranch-style homes home in favor of a city with vintage marquees, music clubs, and people who talked about big ideas.
 It was the early 90s, full of Nirvana songs and chokers, flannel shirts and cut-off jean shorts, lesbian witches and local coffee shops.

 Rust Belt Femme is the story of how these twin foundations—rural Ohio poverty and alternative 90s culture—made Raechel into who she is today: a queer femme with PTSD and a deep love of the Midwest.

 Raechel Anne Jolie received her PhD in Communication Studies with a minor in Gender & Sexuality Studies from the University of Minnesota.
 Her writing has been published in Teen Vogue, Bitch Magazine, In These Times, and more.
 You can find her @reblgrrlraechel or at www.raechelannejolie.com.